 RESULTS: Repeated exposure to allyl nitrile reduced edemas induced by glutaraldehyde and by 2, 4-dinitrochlorobenzene (DNCB), but not by formaldehyde.
 The repeated exposure decreased levels of TBARS, a marker of oxidative stress, induced by glutaraldehyde and by DNCB, but not by formaldehyde.
 Allyl nitrile elevated SOD levels for the 3 sensitizers, and CAT levels for formaldehyde and DNCB.
 Allyl nitrile also increased GPx levels for formaldehyde and DNCB, but not for glutaraldehyde.
 The reduced edemas were associated with changes in oxidative stress levels and antioxidant enzymes.

 CONCLUSIONS: Repeated exposure to allyl nitrile reduced allergic reactions induced by glutaraldehyde and by DNCB, but not by formaldehyde.
 This reduction was associated with changes in ROS levels and antioxidant enzyme activities.

-Keywords: Animals, Allyl Compounds - pharmacology, Anti-Inflammatory Agents - pharmacology, Antioxidants - pharmacology, Catalase - metabolism, Dermatitis, Contact - prevention & control, Ear, Edema - prevention & control, Glutathione Peroxidase - metabolism, Male, Mice, Nitriles - pharmacology, Oxidative Stress - drug effects, Reactive Oxygen Species - metabolism, Superoxide Dismutase - metabolism, Thiobarbituric Acid Reactive Substances - metabolism
+Keywords: Animals, Allyl Compounds - pharmacology, Anti-Inflammatory Agents - pharmacology, Antioxidants - pharmacology, Catalase - metabolism, Dermatitis, Contact - prevention & control, Ear, Edema - prevention & control, Glutathione Peroxidase - metabolism, Mice, Nitriles - pharmacology, Oxidative Stress - drug effects, Reactive Oxygen Species - metabolism, Superoxide Dismutase - metabolism, Thiobarbituric Acid Reactive Substances - metabolism